tremho/MistLift/doc/Lift Command Actions.md

 The previous version of the API is destroyed, and the new one is created.

+Once published, the url of the published API and the time are written to a JSON file named '.published' in the project directory.
+This is used by the info command.

 Each publish produces a new API resource, with a new URL.

 ---